How Epstein and Maxwell used an elite Midwest arts school to prey on girls

 In December of last year, Interlochen said in a statement that the school conducted two internal reviews, one in 2008 and another in 2019, and found no report or complaint involving Epstein.
 It said Interlochen's research "found no claim of him acting inappropriately on campus."

-Devey, the current Interlochen president, says "it is possible" that a report was made of the mother's phone call, but that the school's policy in the 1990s had been to destroy paper records after 10 years.
-So when they did both their reviews, "there wasn't a record" of the conversation, Devey said.
+Devey, the current Interlochen president, says, "It is possible" that a report was made of the mother's phone call, but that the school's policy in the 1990s had been to destroy paper records after 10 years.
+So when the school did both its reviews, "there wasn't a record" of the conversation, Devey said.

 According to "Jane Doe's" testimony, her relationship with Epstein and Maxwell would go on to span years of grooming and sexual abuse that lasted until 2002.